Tender Red Flags: The Subtle Phrases That Cost You Marks

 Red flag: “We de-escalate effectively.”

-Rewrite: “Functional assessment + proactive strategies; reflective huddles weekly; incidents −64% over three months; strategy use verified by observation and audit.”
+Rewrite: “Functional assessment informs proactive strategies; reflective huddles weekly; incidents −64% over three months; strategy use verified by observation and audit.”

 6) Digital & IG

-Rewrite: “DSPT ‘Standards Met’; role-based access; incident logs sampled monthly; live action tracker alerts overdue items to governance.”
+Rewrite: “DSPT ‘Standards Met’; role-based access active; incident logs sampled monthly; dashboard reviewed at governance.”

 7) Social Value